 So now Mitt Romney is seeking to Willy Hortonize Rudy Giuliani.The New York Times, 24 August 2007.

-Mauscheln, he called it, the hated secret language of the Jews, the Yiddishising that drove German Jews mad in the days when they thought the Germans would love them the more for playing down their Jewishness.Howard Jacobsen, "The Finkler Question".
+Mauscheln, he called it, the hated secret language of the Jews, the Yiddishizing that drove German Jews mad in the days when they thought the Germans would love them the more for playing down their Jewishness.Howard Jacobson, "The Finkler Question", a book which I have now accidentally read a second time (it was worth the once).